 Well, these are the breaks

-Break it up, break it up, break it up” (Genius)
+Break it up, break it up, break it up”

-Furious Five, were similarly critical of the Reagan administration on their track “The Message”.
+Another hip-hop group from the early 1980s, Grandmaster Flash & The Furious Five, were similarly critical of the Reagan administration on their track “The Message”.

-The song covers topics such as poverty, police brutality and the War on Drugs.
-(OkayPlayer) Though the song does not address it as such, nor does it name Reagan directly, the themes covered throughout the track were no doubt heavily influenced by the Reagan era and the racial inequality of the time, that the president was a huge contributor to.
+The song covers topics such as poverty, police brutality and the war on drugs.
+Though the song does not address it as such, nor does it name Reagan directly, the themes covered throughout the track were no doubt heavily influenced by the Reagan era and the racial inequality of the time, that the president was a huge contributor to.